deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Ava made the introductions.
 "Adam: Ben, Charlotte."

-There was a round of "nice to meet you"s and "Hi"s with matching handshakes and it dawned on Charlotte that Adam was actually…rather dorky.
+There was a round of "nice to meet you"s and "Hi"s with matching handshakes and it dawned on Charlotte that Adam was actually...rather dorky.
 He geeked out hugely over Ben's tattoos when the Koi carp Ben was sporting today decided to swim up his sleeve and down the other arm just as they were shaking hands.

 "Oh my *God* where do I get those?!"
 He demanded.
 "Can you turn them off so they don't show?"

 "Yep."
 Ben replied, answering the second question first.
-"Mind you, these cost me a couple of thousand quid, and…" he extended a forearm alongside Adam's own: The contrast was like comparing a shot glass to a pint mug.
+"Mind you, these cost me a couple of thousand quid, and..." he extended a forearm alongside Adam's own: The contrast was like comparing a shot glass to a pint mug.
 "You're a bit of a bigger canvas, mate."

 "Yeah, but think about what I could have on there!"
 Adam chuckled.
 "I could watch *movies*!"

-He was…*likeable*.
+He was...*likeable*.
 Nice!
 And when Charlotte made eye contact with Ava as Ben slapped his forehead and bemoaned never thinking of that, the look she got back had an undeniable "told-you-so" element to it.

 "Come on, meatstack."
 Ava leaned forward and got Adam's attention again.
 "We're going into the city, remember?"